relaybox/relaybox-rest-js/README.md

 Find the full technical [documention here](https://relaybox.net/docs/api-reference/relaybox-rest)

-Welcome to RelayBox.
+Welcome to RelayBox, we're exited you're here!

-In order to use this library, you need to create a free account and [API key](https://relaybox.net/docs/authentication/api-keys).
+First up, in order to use this library, you'll need to create a free account and [API key](https://relaybox.net/docs/authentication/api-keys).
 Find more details [here](https://relaybox.net/docs/getting-started).

 If you find any issues, please report them [here](https://github.com/relaybox/relaybox-rest-js/issues) or contact support@relaybox.net.

 ## Installation

-To install the REST services library, ensure that npm is installed on the host machine, then run the following command:
+To install the REST services library, ensure you have npm running on your machine, then run the following command:

 ```
 npm install @relaybox/rest
 ```

-Once you have successfully installed the library, the following API reference applies.
+Once you've successfully installed the library, see below for the API reference in more detail or find the full documenation [here](https://relaybox.net/docs/api-reference/relaybox-rest).

 ## RelayBox Constructor

-Instantiate a new RelayBox object to enable usage of the server-side SDK.
+To begin interactaction with the REST services, instantiate a new RelayBox object.

 ```typescript
 const relayBox = new RelayBox();